emberjs/rfcs/README.md

 teams and team members to push back on, encourage, refine, or otherwise comment on proposals.

+### Referencing RFCs

+- When mentioning RFCs that have been merged, link to the merged version, not to the pull-request.

 ### Champion Responsibilities

 * achieving consensus from the team(s) to move the RFC through the stages of